 Boy was I wrong.

 Let me spell it out for you: B.M.U.
 (Behavioral Management Unit).
-Described by COs, Medical Staff and other institutional employees as the "Zombie Unit," the "Weirdo Pod," the "Freak Show," the "Psych Ward," and "Behavioral Mismanagement" and affectionately referred to by the inmates as the "Beat-a-Motherfucker-Up" Unit at HDSP.
+Described by COs, Medical Staff and other institutional employees as the "Zombie Unit," the "Weirdo Pod," the "Freak Show," the "Psych Ward," and "Behavioral Mismanagement" and affectionately referred to by the prisoners as the "Beat-a-Motherfucker-Up" Unit at HDSP.

-The most disturbing incident, by far, occurred on 24 December 2017, this past Christmas Eve, when an emotionally wrought inmate, was locked in the shower for approximately 4 hours after stating to staff that he was having suicidal thoughts.
+The most disturbing incident, by far, occurred on 24 December 2017, this past Christmas Eve, when an emotionally wrought prisoner, was locked in the shower for approximately 4 hours after stating to staff that he was having suicidal thoughts.
 During this time the prisoner was slamming his own head against the metal grating.
-I witnessed the COs laughing and encouraging the inmate to bang his head harder and advising him to use the tiled wall at the back of the shower stating, "Bang it against the tiles, they're harder."
+I witnessed the COs laughing and encouraging the prisoner to bang his head harder and advising him to use the tiled wall at the back of the shower stating, "Bang it against the tiles, they're harder."
 By the time medical staff did arrive the prisoner was a bloody mess.

 According to the HDSP BMU Manual: "The Behavior Modification Unit (BMU) will house inmates who have been housed in segregation for 90 days or longer, to assist in the reintegration into a lower custody level."